Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The GearJunkie team has tested hundreds of pairs of hiking boots.
 We’ve hiked along gradual city park paths and backpacked through rugged alpine terrain in our search for the best hiking footwear on the market.
 The recommended boots on this list are the result of our thorough and never-ending field testing.

-Editorial Director Sean McCoy broke trail with this guide back in July 2020, crafting our initial selection of eight worthy hiking boots.
-Whether packing out a kill from deep in the backcountry or clocking miles on cruiser singletrack — Sean is intimately aware of the importance of proper footwear for streamlined adventures.
+I’m Editorial Director Sean McCoy, your guide to hiking boots (and many other subjects, too).
+I broke trail with this guide back in July 2020, crafting our initial selection of eight worthy hiking boots.
+Whether packing out a kill from deep in the backcountry or clocking miles on cruiser singletrack — I am intimately aware of the importance of proper footwear for streamlined adventures.

-Senior Editor Chris Carter took over this guide in August 2022.
-He has been combing through his stinky shoe rack, scrubbing through online hiking forums, and endlessly bugging his dirtbag backpacking buds ever since to narrow in on the succinct list of 17 boots you see today.
+Senior Editor Chris Carter took over this guide in August 2022 through 2024.
+He combed through his stinky shoe rack, scrubbing through online hiking forums, and endlessly bugging his dirtbag backpacking buds ever since to narrow in on a succinct list.

 Our recommendations are not fixed in time.
 As new hiking boots hit the market, we’ll be waiting to put them to the test.
 If they’re exceptional, we’ll be sure to add them to this list of the best hiking boots on the market.